MovingBlocks/TeraNUI/README.md

 🗄 [**Snapshots**][artifactory-nui-snapshot] ▪ [**Releases**][artifactory-nui-release]

-> 🚧 TODO: how to consume TeraNUI from the Terasolgoy Artifactory (e.g., gradle dependency snippet)
+> 🚧 TODO: how to consume TeraNUI from the Terasology Artifactory (e.g., gradle dependency snippet)

 ### Release Process